trufflesuite/ganache/UPGRADE-GUIDE.md

 transactions to disk and do not plan to do so.
 The same is true of these queued transactions.

-#### Non-zero gas prices are not permitted in London
+#### Non-zero gas prices are not permitted in the london hardfork

-A side effect of the updating to London is that transactions can no longer be sent with a `gasPrice` of `0`.
+A side effect of the updating to the london hardfork is that transactions can no longer be sent with a `gasPrice` of `0`.
 The reason for this is that blocks automatically adjust the minimum gas price from one block to another.
 We'll be adding a feature flag to allow for zero `gasPrice` transactions in the future.
 If you